Osama-Ashur/Courses-Node-Express/README.md

 A simple courses project Node.js [Leaning purpose ONLY]

 ## Installation
-After downloading code use command npm install to install all package need for run app
+After downloading code use command npm install to install all packages need for run app
 ```bash
 npm install
 ```